Azure/AML-Kubernetes/docs/AKS-HCI/README.md

 ### Prerequisites

-Follow this [document](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-train-cli?view=azure-devops#prerequisites) to set up the prerequisites of using Azure Machine CLI v2.
+Follow this [document](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-train-cli?view=azure-devops#prerequisites) to set up the prerequisites of using Azure Machine Learning CLI v2.

 ### Examples

 * [Image Classification Using Scikit-learn](cli/mnist/README.md) (Image Classification)

-  This example serves as "hello world" of using for training and inference with AKS-HCI Cluster, on-premise NFS Server and Azure Machine Learning workspaces, including
+  This example serves as "hello world" of using for training and inference with AKS-HCI Cluster, on-premise NFS Server, and Azure Machine Learning, including
   * Training with AKS-HCI cluster and on-premise NFS Server
   * Register model
   * Inference with the registered model on AKS-HCI cluster